Edwin Eugene Aldrin Sr.: Later life

 Aldrin left active duty on 21 June 1946, but remained a reservist until he retired from the Air Force Reserve with the rank of colonel on 1 May 1956.
-He later became a consultant to the manned space flight safety director of NASA.
+He later became a consultant to the crewed space flight safety director of NASA.

-Aldrin died in San Francisco, California, on 28 December 1974, while he was visiting his daughter there, and was buried at Arlington National Cemetery.
+Aldrin died in San Francisco, California, on 28 December 1974, while he was visiting his daughter there, and is buried at Arlington National Cemetery.
 He was survived by his sister, two daughters, and son, Buzz Aldrin.
 His wife Marion suffered from depression and committed suicide in 1968.

 He is commemorated by the Edwin E. Aldrin Sr. Award, which is presented to an Air Force Institute of Technology (AFIT) graduate who displays leadership and accomplished AFIT's educational objectives in an outstanding manner.